Kinematics Modeling Network for Video-based Human Pose Estimation: Methodology

-$O_{t,t+1}$ contains the motion information about each joint, and $m_t$ includes the positional information of joints in the $t$-th frame.
-According to the positional information and motion cues of joints, the model can preliminarily infer the positions of joints from the $(t+1)$-th frame.
+\textbf{Prediction of the state.} $O_{t,t+1}$ contains the motion information about each joint, and $m_t$ includes the positional information of joints in the $t$-th frame.
+By fusing the positional information and motion cues of joints, the model can preliminarily predict the joints' positions in frame $t+1$ as follows.